Florida Residency: Guide for Digital Nomads

 Although the state does have a deferral process that allows you to push this off until you’re back in the state with your vehicle (e.g., for RVers), relying on a deferral for multiple consecutive years is uncharted territory.

 In South Dakota, on the other hand, it’s about as easy as possible to register your vehicle.
 You can basically do the entire process online without needing to have the vehicle within the state.
-Fill out some forms and get the title to the county treasurer’s office—that’s about it.
+Fill out some forms, get the title to the county treasurer’s office, and that’s about it.

 Florida is a middle ground.
-While you don’t need to have your vehicle within the state of Florida to get it registered, you do need to have the VIN physically inspected by a law enforcement officer, military police officer, or a DMV examiner in your county.
+You don’t need to have your vehicle within the state of Florida to get it registered, but you do need to have the VIN physically inspected by a law enforcement officer, military police officer, or a DMV examiner, either in Florida or in your county.

 Get Started